bruce28/Zolag_Archive/Cetasikas/README.md

-Corrections applied to Cetasikas Gitbook
+Corrections applied to Cetasikas on Gitbook, CorrecectionsCet1,3,15